Cratecode/intro/sections/4_making_websites/1_basic_html/user/README.md

 ## Text Styling

 HTML includes some basic elements to do text styling (bold, small, strikethrough, etc).
-These should be inside of another text element, such as a `p`.
+These should be inside another text element, such as a `p`.
 Here's a little list (although there are many, many more that aren't included):

 -   `i` - will italicize text.
 -   `s` - renders a line (strikethrough) inside of text.